 Federal Motions – Visit the U.S. Department of Justice, Office of the Attorneys for more information about the Federal criminal justice procedure, from the investigation, to the appeal.
 The website provides short blurbs on each stage of federal litigation to provide visitors with insight into the federal legal justice system.

 Find a Criminal Defense Lawyer in Williamson County, Texas

 Having an experienced criminal defense attorney who understands the criminal justice process is imperative if you or someone you know has been charged with a criminal offense.

 Attorney Michael J. Price is an experienced litigator who has been practicing Texas criminal law for years.
-He is the founder of Law Office of Michael J. Price and is known for being a dedicated and steadfast defense lawyer.
+He is the founder of Price & Twine, PLLC and is known for being a dedicated and steadfast defense lawyer.

-Call Law Office of Michael J. Price at (512) 354-1880 now to schedule a one-on-one, confidential, consultation to discuss your case with our attorney.
+Call Price & Twine, PLLC at (512) 354-1880 now to schedule a one-on-one, confidential, consultation to discuss your case with our attorney.